A most refreshing sorbet made from the tender and aromatic flesh of this delicious and delicate fruit.

 - Halve the custard apples and scoop out the flesh, discarding the black seeds.
-Blend with lemon juice to a smooth consistency.
+Blend with lemon juice and sugar to a smooth consistency.

 - Spoon out into a flat dish, cover and freeze for 90 mins, stirring at regular intervals of 20 minutes.